wanelo/wanelo.github.io/_drafts/lazy-object-mapping-with-restkit.md

     @end
     ```

-    mapFully method can be implemented like
+    The mapFully method can be implemented like this:

     ```objective-c
     - (void)mapFully {